Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 Partner and Group Mindful Games

-Another way to get kids more interested in being mindful and developing focusing skills is to play some partner or group mindfulness games.
+Another way to get kids more interested in being mindful and developing focusing skills is to play some partner or group mindful based games, each of which is a fun game for kids.
 Model exactly what you’d like to see and hear while you are showing them the game.

 If you are in a class, make sure you walk around and give them praise, but specifically say out loud what you notice them doing that is mindful: “I see Miranda has her eyes closed and is breathing slowly,” or “I notice that Juan is watching his cotton ball closely and not worried about anyone else’s.”

-These are our favorite mindfulness games for kids
+These are our favorite mindful games for kids

 Cotton Ball Tennis (or soccer)